phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/hooks.rst

 It is very important to always call the original function pointer, otherwise PHP cannot compile scripts anymore and Opcache will not work anymore.

-The extension overwriting order here is also important as you need to be careful whether you register your hook before or after Opcache, because Opcache does not call the original function pointer if it finds an opcode array entry in its shared memory cache.
+The extension overwriting order here is also important as you need to be aware whether you want to register your hook before or after Opcache, because Opcache does not call the original function pointer if it finds an opcode array entry in its shared memory cache.
+Opcache registers their hook as a post startup hook, which runs after the minit phase for extensions, so by default your hook will not be called anymore when the script gets cached.

 Notification when Error Handler is called
 *****************************************